 Solution!

-Building on prior publications in clinical NLP, we designed and prototyped a researching and evaluating pipeline architectures for cross-vendor EHR integration.
+Building on prior publications in clinical NLP, we designed & prototyped researching and evaluating pipeline architectures for cross-vendor EHR integration.
 We investigated how NLP + NER can extract and standardize clinical terminology, then experimented with LLM + RAG approaches to perform semantic inference across inconsistently formatted records; mapping variant expressions like "SOB," "interstitial fibrosis," and "lung scarring" to unified clinical concepts.

 We further explored federated node architectures as a mechanism for satisfying multi-jurisdictional privacy regulations (PIPEDA, GDPR) without centralizing PHI data.
 Our research facilitated a full system design with an opt-in, consent-driven trial matching engine, demonstrating how anonymized semantic match scores can connect patients to global clinical trials while preserving data sovereignty.